waleedalmadhab/search_choices/README.md

 * padding double sets the padding around the DropdownButton, defaulted to 10.0.
 * setOpenDialog Function sets the function to call to set the function to call in order to open the dialog with the search terms string as a parameter, defaulted to null.
 * buildDropDownDialog Function controls the layout of the dropdown dialog.
-* inputDecoration Search bar style
+* searchInputDecoration InputDecoration sets the search bar decoration.

 #### Multiple choice constructor